-Importantly, HHS is different to DKA requiring a different approach to treatment.
-Patients are usually elderly with multiple co-morbidities, and as a result, very sick.
+HHS is clinically distinct to DKA and requires a different approach to treatment.
+Patients are usually elderly with multiple co-morbidities, and as a result may be very unwell.

 HHS is a life-threatening condition, which usually occurs in the elderly but is increasingly recognised in younger patients.